Pedro Pineda

 Pedro Pineda (born 30 November 1971) is a Mexican former professional footballer who played as a forward.
-He was a member of the Mexico national football team competing at the 1992 Summer Olympics in Barcelona, Spain.
+He was a member of the Mexico national team competing at the 1992 Summer Olympics in Barcelona, Spain.

-Pineda was one of the first Mexican football players to join a Serie A club, which was AC Milan in 1991.
+Born and raised in Nezahualcóyotl in the eastern outskirts of Mexico City, Pineda was one of the first Mexican footballers to join a Serie A club, which was AC Milan in 1991.
 He was signed by the club after the FIFA U-20 World Cup in 1991.
 After an unsuccessful stint in Milan, where he played a few league games despite his five-year contract, he returned to Mexico where he played for a number of teams in the Mexican 1st Division.
-He made his debut for Chivas Guadalajara in the 1991–1992 season at the age of 19.
+He made his debut for Chivas Guadalajara in the 1991–92 season at the age of 19.

 A well-traveled player, Pineda represented nine different clubs in the Mexican top flight, some more than once.
 Perhaps his best year came in 1998, when he scored 11 goals in both the Verano and Invierno tournaments.
-In that year, he played for Necaxa as the team finished second in the Verano competition and won the Invierno tournament.
-Pineda also helped Pachuca to a runner-up finish in the Verano 2001 championship.
+In that year, he played for Necaxa as the team finished second in the Verano 1998 tournament and won the Invierno 1998 tournament.
+Pineda also helped Pachuca to a runner-up finish in the Verano 2001 tournament.

 His last job was related to Mexican football.
 He coached Lerma in third Mexican professional football league.

+In February 2025, following the historic signing of Santiago Giménez, Pineda revealed in an interview saying that a financial fallout between the Italian club and Pineda’s management at the time led to his departure from the club.